swgaming780-design/config_demo_beginning/README.md

 ## Additional Comments

-This was very very fun to do
+This was very very very fun to do

 * Item 1
 * Item two